coxmediagroup/developer-3-skills-test/README.md

 -----------------

 1. The web interface of your application must be [responsive](http://en.wikipedia.org/wiki/Responsive_web_design)
-2. Your tic-tac-toe game's web interface must use Ajax, but also work for browsers without JavaScript enabled (i.e., [progressive enhancement](http://en.wikipedia.org/wiki/Progressive_enhancement))
+2. Your tic-tac-toe game's web interface should use Ajax, but must also work without JavaScript enabled (i.e., [progressive enhancement](http://en.wikipedia.org/wiki/Progressive_enhancement))
+3. Make your templates and JavaScript as dumb as possible, but no dumber (keep logic on the server)
-3. PEP-8
+4. PEP-8
-4.  `>>> import this`
+5.  `>>> import this`

 Rules
 -----

 1. All templates in your application must inherit from the provided `base.html` template
 2. The provided jQuery (1.8.2) is the only JavaScript library permitted
-3. Any apps must reside in the `devtest/apps` directory

 Getting Started
 ---------------

+The application structure provided works as-is, so you'll just need to begin work on your app(s) in the

     mkvirtualenv devtest
     git clone [forked repo] devtest